sourcegraph/about/content/blogposts/2022/sourcegraph-backstage-bootstrapping-catalog-adoption-batch-changes.md

 In the next blog post, we will go over how the component registration can be fully automated by creating a Backstage entity provider with Sourcegraph's search and monitoring features.

 <div className="mt-6" />
-## About the author
+## About the authors

-_Taras Mankovski and Min Kim are the CEO and technical fellow of [Frontside](https://frontside.com/), a DX consultancy.
+_Taras Mankovski - CEO, and Min Kim - technical fellow, at [The Frontside Software, Inc](https://frontside.com/) - Backstage Professional Services Partner and DX Consulting Company.
 Malo and Joel are product managers at Sourcegraph._